██ CLEARANCE: ALPHA-01 · MISSION: ENGAGE · PLATFORM: SIM

 Evaluate.

-Objective: evaluate three autonomous guidance laws against a linear short-period missile model.
-Each controller is assessed on trajectory accuracy, control effort, and time-to-target.
-Simulations executed in MATLAB; MPC solved online with CasADi and IPOPT for every timestep across a 50-step engagement.
+My goal was to compare three autonomous guidance laws on a linear short period missile model.
+I measured each controller on trajectory accuracy, control effort, and time to target.
+I ran the simulations in MATLAB.
+MPC was solved online with CasADi and IPOPT at every timestep, over a 50 step engagement.

-The missile dynamics model is based on Mracek & Ridgely's short-period approximation — a two-state system (angle of attack α, pitch rate q) driven by fin deflection δp.
-Both controllability and observability confirmed analytically before controller synthesis.
+The missile dynamics model uses Mracek & Ridgely's short period approximation.
+It is a two state system (angle of attack α, pitch rate q) driven by fin deflection δp.
+I confirmed controllability and observability analytically before I designed the controllers.

 VIEW MISSION FILES ON GITHUB →